 Water sports generic safety principles

 Due to the diversity of water sports available and the wide range of environments in which they can be practised, the Forum advises you to seek advice from your sport's governing body, specific to the activity that you are carrying out and the conditions and location in which you will be doing it.
-For example, the British Canoe Union will offer different advice to people using open canoes on placid waters than to those engaged in competitive white water descents.
+For example, British Canoeing will offer different advice to people using open canoes on placid waters than to those engaged in competitive white water descents.